ScazLab/ScazLab.github.io/_posts/2019-07-12-UR5e-setup-guide.md

 You can get the current joint angles form the topic `/joint_states` after launching ur5e_bringup.launch in ur_modern_driver.
 You can view it directly with `rostopic echo /joint_states`.
 In the code, just subscribe to this topic.
 For more topics provided by the package, please refer to [this](https://github.com/ScazLab/ur_modern_driver/blob/kinetic-devel/README.md).

+### Get end effector positon and pose

+You can get the information form the topic `\tf`.
+The pose is in quaternion.

 ### Set joint angles

+You can publish commands as strings as messages to the topic `ur_driver/URScript`.
+The syntax is the same as the language URScript.
+The documentation can be found [here](https://www.universal-robots.com/download/?option=50688#section50495).
+More information can be found [here](https://www.zacobria.com/universal-robots-knowledge-base-tech-support-forum-hints-tips/universal-robots-script-programming/).
+You may also consider using the topics `follow_joint_trajectory/*` which wraps up moveit.

 ## moveit!